Charisma: A Dangerous Word in Leadership

 Why?
 If Leadership were a product, than charisma is the Packaging.

 For a consumer products marketer, I can attest to the critical nature of packaging.
 It can make a break a product’s chances to generate sales and stand out from the competition.
 Bad packaging will hurt sales and vice versa.
 Of course, the product itself certainly needs to deliver against expectations for long term success.

 Leadership is different.
 The flair/slick packaging of charisma is no doubt a surface level benefit.
 Don’t misunderstand me, if you had a choice, you would rather have charisma than not have it.

-The danger comes when organizations EQUATE charisma with effective leadership, making them one and the same.
+The danger comes when organizations EQUATE charisma with effective leadership, making them one a

 There’s an axiom that is taught in all Stats 101 classes: